gflohr/Parse-Kayak/lib/Parse/Kalex.md

 If you are using [start conditions](#start-conditions), then such a regular expression is generated for each of them.
 They differ in the combination of active rules for each start condition.

-The above should also make clear why anchoring a rule to the start of string is not needed.
-It is already done.
-This is also true if you use the the `/m` modifier that changes the meaning of `^` to "beginning of line" instead of "begining of input".
-Since the submatch is already anchored to the beginning of the input, it can only match if the beginning of the line is also the beginning of the input.

 ### Captures